 New driver examiner applicants must:

-- have at least 5 years of driving experience as the holder of a full Class 5 or higher driver’s licence (i.e. have been out of the Graduated Driver’s Licensing program for at least 5 years)
+- have held a full Class 5 or higher driver’s licence for at least 5 years (have been out of the Graduated Driver’s Licensing program for at least 5 years)

 - provide a current 5-year driver’s abstract showing no criminal convictions or suspensions

 - have a satisfactory driving record with less than 7 demerit points

-- have a driver’s licence that was not cancelled or suspended under the Traffic Safety Act during the 2 years immediately preceding their application
+- have a driver’s licence that was not cancelled or suspended under the Traffic Safety Act during the previous 2 years

-- have a driver’s licence that was not cancelled or suspended under the Criminal Code (Canada) during the 5 years immediately preceding their application
+- have a driver’s licence that was not cancelled or suspended under the Criminal Code (Canada) during the previous 5 years

 - provide proof of grade 12 education, equivalent or higher